-These risks (mortality, longevity, morbidity, adverse motor or home claims, etc.), result from the pricing and acceptance of insurance contracts.
-Actuarial risk is the risk that premium levels and provisions in respect of insurance risk may turn out to be (no longer) correct.
-Underwriting risk is the risk that an issuer will receive a claim under an insurance policy it issues/underwrites.
+These risks (mortality, longevity, morbidity, adverse motor or home claims, etc.) result from the pricing and acceptance of insurance contracts.
+Actuarial risk is the risk that premium levels and provisions in respect of insurance risk prove to be incorrect or no longer correct.
+An underwriting risk is the risk that an issuer will receive a claim under an insurance policy it issues/underwrites.
 Maximum underwriting exposures are limited through exclusions, cover limits and reinsurance.

 Alt-A Residential Mortgage Backed Security (Alt-A RMBS)

 A type of United States residential mortgage which is considered riskier than ‘prime’ and less risky than ‘sub-prime’ mortgages.
 Parameters generally taken into account are borrower credit scores, residential property values and loan-to-value ratios.
 Alt-A mortgages are further characterised by a limited degree of income and/or asset verification.